Ryan Jeffers Player Props: Twins vs. Astros

-Ryan Jeffers -- .136 average over his past 10 games -- will be in action for the Minnesota Twins against the Houston Astros, with J.P.
-France on the mound, on May 29 at 4:10 PM ET.
+After going 3-for-5 with a home run and two RBI in his most recent game, Ryan Jeffers and the Minnesota Twins face the Houston Astros (who will start Hunter Brown) at 8:10 PM ET on Wednesday.

-In his most recent game he had a hitless performance (0-for-4) against the Blue Jays.
+In his most recent appearance, he racked up three hits (going 3-for-5 with a home run and two RBI) against the Astros.

 Ryan Jeffers Game Info & Props vs. the Astros